lancedb/lancedb/docs/src/embeddings/embedding_functions.md

 For this purpose, LanceDB introduces an **embedding functions API**, that allow you simply set up once, during the configuration stage of your project.
 After this, the table remembers it, effectively making the embedding functions *disappear in the background* so you don't have to worry about manually passing callables, and instead, simply focus on the rest of your data engineering pipeline.

+!!!
+Note
+    LanceDB Cloud does not support embedding functions yet.
+You need to generate embeddings before ingesting into the table or querying.

 !!! warning
     Using the embedding function registry means that you don't have to explicitly generate the embeddings yourself.
     However, if your embedding function changes, you'll have to re-configure your table with the new embedding function